mcdemarco/the-new-kitchen-cookbook/vegetables/squash.md

 ## Acorn Squash

-Bake cut side up, filled with butter, brown sugar, maple syrup, etc., at 375° for 1 hour.
+Bake cut side up, filled with butter, brown sugar, maple syrup, [salt, pepper, and/ or garlic](https://www.thekitchn.com/how-to-cook-acorn-squash-223015), etc., at 375° for 45 minutes to 1 hour, depending on size.

 ## Butternut Squash